admin-shell-io/id/aas/3/0/RC01/README.md

  [http://admin-shell.io/aas/3/0/RC01/Entity/entityType](http://admin-shell.io/aas/3/0/RC01/Entity/entityType) The attribute entityType of the Entity class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 3.0RC01

+## Entity/externalAssetId
+ Reference to an identifier key value pair representing an external identifier of the asset represented by the asset administration shell.

+ [http://admin-shell.io/aas/3/0/RC01/Entity/externalAssetId](http://admin-shell.io/aas/3/0/RC01/Entity/externalAssetId) The attribute externalAssetId of the Entity class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 3.0RC01

+## Entity/globalAssetId
+ Reference to the asset the entity is representing.

+ [http://admin-shell.io/aas/3/0/RC01/Entity/globalAssetId](http://admin-shell.io/aas/3/0/RC01/Entity/globalAssetId) The attribute globalAssetId of the Entity class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 3.0RC01

 ## Entity/statement
  Describes statements applicable to the entity by a set of submodel elements, typically with a qualified value.